|

 to load the Java VM.
 But how do you force msvcr71.dll, located in the Java bin

-folder, to be found and used before any other msvcr71.dll on the system?
+folder, to be found and used before any other msvcrXXX.dll on the system?
 Finding

-another msvcr71.dll on the computer (like windows system32) is very likely just fine,
+another msvcrXXX.dll on the computer (like windows system32) is very likely just fine,

-but we want to be 100% safe and use the one in the Java installation folder.
+but we want to be 100% safe and use the one that Java ships in the Java installation folder

 Strange enough, on all of my XP and Vista machines, there in the Windows System32 folder is